KnightNine/ManorDB/README.md

   <li>Editable "on Mouse Hover" Column Descriptions + text editor for text cells</li>
   <li>Image Columns</li>
   <li>Renaming Tables and Columns</li>
+  <li>A "Foreign Key Refrence Primary Key" column (to base a table around foreign keys that can't have duplicate refrences)</li>
+  <li>A "force adjecent cell to value when cell is filled" setting, similar to the feature that disallows two cells from being filled at the same time, except instead of disabling the other cell entirely, the cell is set to a specific value and becomes read only. </li>
   <li>Table Shifting (re-ordering of Tables)</li>
   <li>Further Organization of Code</li>
   <li>Detailed Commentation</li>